 Rome has many hidden secrets, which both adults and children will love to learn, and few are more curious than the ancient fish stone.
-If you were to arrive at night, you would see just one part of the portico illuminated – can anyone guess as to why….??
+If you were to arrive at night, you would see just one part of the Portico illuminated – can anyone guess as to why….??

-This is the very symbol of the Jewish Ghetto and includes all manner of ornaments and clues to help your guide tell the full story of Jewish culture in Ancient Rome.
+The Synagogue is the very symbol of the Jewish Ghetto and includes all manner of ornaments and clues to help your guide tell the full story of Jewish culture in Ancient Rome.

-Even though the Jewish where first brought to Rome from Judea as slaves in 63 B.C., they lived in freedom.
+Even though the Jewish were first brought to Rome from Judea as slaves in 63 B.C., they lived in freedom.
 In fact, during the reign of Julius Caesar, they were able to travel and settle anywhere.

-Treated in different ways by Emperors and Popes – sometimes oppressed, sometimes persecuted – they became, during the Renaissance, bankers, traders, merchants and artisans, as well as artists and writers.
-It was in 1555 that Pope Paul IV sequestered them in Trastevere’s “Ghetto”, with strict anti-Jewish laws.
+Treated in different ways by Emperors and Popes – sometimes oppressed, sometimes persecuted – they became, during the Renaissance, bankers, traders, merchants, and artisans, as well as artists and writers.
+It was in 1555 that Pope Paul IV sequestered them in Trastevere’s “Ghetto,” with strict anti-Jewish laws.

-It was only when Italy became a Nation in 1870 that King Victor Emanuel gave them their full citizenship.
+When Italy became a Nation in 1870 that King Victor Emanuel gave them their full citizenship.

 Pick up time is 15 minutes to half an hour before the tour starts, according to your location.
 To optimize your precious time, we pick you up from all hotels, apartments, and B&B located within a radius of 7 kilometers from the Pantheon.
 With a supplement, we will pick you up from other locations.

 – Pick-up and drop-off from centrally-located hotels in Air-conditioned luxury car

 – COVID 19 safety measures: face mask and hand sanitizer available to travelers and staff

 (social distancing from other visitors enforced: temperature checks for everybody entering museums and archaeological sites)